 Can I control my computer when I’m screen sharing?

 You will always know if you are screen sharing and you will always be able to end it at any point.
-This is because you need to give permission to the programme you are using if you wish to screen share and once you have done so, there will always be a taskbar that appears with a ‘stop screen share’ button option.
+This is because you need to give permission to the programme. you are using.
+So, if you wish to screen share and once you have done so, there will always be a taskbar.
+The taskbar appears with a ‘stop screen share’ button option.

 - Screen sharing is like a projection, it helps people see what you see as if they were in the room